hackclub/hackclub/workshops/login_auth/README.md

 Yayyy🎊! you Finished with the coding part!

-Try login with the EMAIL and PASSWORD you recorded in Firebase.
+Try logging in with the EMAIL and PASSWORD you recorded in Firebase.
+If it worked you should be all set!

 ### Hooray!🎉
 You finished the Web Login Authentication Workshop by completing all tasks:
 - [x] Creating a Firebase project.
-- [x] Connecting Firebase to your webpage
+- [x] Connecting Firebase to your webpage.
 - [x] Designing a webpage.

 ### ⚡ What's Next?
-Now you know how to build a web page with login authentication using Firebase.

 Now, how you can expand it?
 Try adding some other features to it with the help of [Firebase Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)

 Here are some examples 👇